hero banner image

 Following successful completion of the programme, you will be entitled to apply for registration as a nurse with the Nursing and Midwifery Council in the Branch of Nursing in which you have specialised.
 You can now take advantage of the varied opportunities available to you, to put into practice all you have learned and make a positive contribution to the lives of individuals, and their families.

-Areas in which you could work include:
+Areas in which you work in as an adult nursing graduate:

 • acute services within the NHS